 Of great interest, is the annotation of these allele-specific SNVs with respect to known genomic elements, both coding and non-coding.
 We calculate the enrichment of ASB and ASE SNVs in various genomic categories.
+To do so, we have to define ‘accessible’ and ‘control’ SNVs.
+‘Accessible’ SNVs are heterozygous SNVs that possess at least the minimum number of reads needed to be statistically detectable for allelic imbalance (see Methods).

-To do so, we further define sets of ‘control’ SNVs.
-This is especially pertinent to our enrichment analyses, since the Fisher’s exact test is dependent on the choice of the null expectation (i.e. controls).
-The control SNVs are not allele-specific and are derived from a set of ‘accessible’ SNVs, which are heterozygous SNVs and possess at least the minimum number of reads needed to be statistically detectable for allelic imbalance; in other words, the control SNVs are well-matched in power to the detected allele-specific SNVs (see Methods).
-The accessible SNVs are determined for each pooled ChIP-seq (grouped by individual and TF, not by study) or RNA-seq dataset (grouped by individual).
+We further define the ‘control’ SNVs as a subset of non-allele-specific accessible SNVs, by excluding ASB or ASE SNVs from each set of accessible SNVs.
+Thus, the control SNVs are non-allele-specific but are matched in terms of the minimum number of reads to the detected allele-specific SNVs (see Methods).
+This matching is especially pertinent to our enrichment analyses, since the Fisher’s exact test is dependent on the choice of the null expectation (i.e. controls).

 To estimate the degree of allele-specificity in both coding and non-coding genomic elements, we calculate the enrichment of allele-specific SNVs by comparing allele-specific SNVs relative to the control SNVs using Fisher’s exact tests.
 The enrichment analyses are performed in two ways: ‘expanded’ and ‘collapsed’.
-The former counts each occurrence of SNV in a population-aware manner, where each accessible or allele-specific SNV is counted for each individual at each locus.
-The latter collapses and counts an accessible or allele-specific SNV location as a unique SNV as long as it occurs in at least one individual (Figure 4b).
+The former counts each occurrence of SNV in a population-aware manner, where each control or allele-specific SNV is counted for each individual at each locus.
+The latter collapses and counts a control or allele-specific SNV location as a unique SNV as long as it occurs in at least one individual (Figure 4b).
 Both enrichment analyses are performed in genomic annotations (or categories) with differing granularities, from broad genomic categories to individual binding motifs and genes.
 Broad genomic categories are grouped based on similar functional context.
 These include 708 non-coding genomic categories from the ENCODE project25 (e.g. DNaseI hypersensitivity sites and transcription factor binding motifs) and six gene sets known to be involved in monoallelic expression (MAE)26,27 (e.g. imprinted genes,28 olfactory receptor genes29).

 We further calculate the enrichment of allele-specific SNVs in 19,257 autosomal protein-coding genes from GENCODE30 in both collapsed and population-aware expanded fashion.
 The database allows us to visualize allele-specific SNVs across the gene region and over multiple individuals.
 For example, SNRPN and SNURF are maternally-imprinted genes, shown to be highly implicated in the Prader-Willi Syndrome, an imprinting disorder.31 Indeed, they are two of our most highly-ranked allele-specific genes by overall odds ratio (column ‘AS.OR’ in Supp file 2).
 When SNURF is queried in our database, we can see clearly that the allele-specificity is supported not only by evidence from 61 ASE loci across the gene but a number of variants are shown to be also allele-specific over multiple individuals, one variant even up to 169 individuals.
 The concurrent visualization of ASB and ASE SNVs with respect to genomic elements using the UCSC genome browser is also another advantage of AlleleDB.
-For example, ZNF331gene contains a good number of both ASE and ASB loci.
-It has previously been shown experimentally to be consistently expressed from the paternal allele.32 Our visualization shows ASB loci from POL2, RPB2 and MYC of several individuals coinciding near ZNF331 exons; the former two DNA-binding proteins are components of RNA polymerase II (Figure 4a).
+For example, ZNF331 (zinc finger protein 331) gene contains a good number of both ASE and ASB loci.
+It has previously been shown experimentally to be consistently expressed from the paternal allele.32 Our visualization shows ASB loci from POL2 (RNA polymerase II largest subunit), RPB2 (RNA polymerase II second largest subunit) and MYC (also c-Myc, or v-myc avian myelocytomatosis viral oncogene homolog) of several individuals coinciding near ZNF331 exons; the former two DNA-binding proteins are components of RNA polymerase II (Figure 4a).